+There are no general limits for BS rated carrier TRP output power for BS type 2-O.

 Despite the general requirements for the BS output power described in subclauses 9.3.2 – 9.3.3, additional regional requirements might be applicable.

 NOTE: In certain regions, power limits corresponding to BS classes may apply for BS type 2-O.